Geometry of Kantorovich Polytopes and Support of Optimizers for Repulsive Multi-Marginal Optimal Transport on Finite State Spaces: Classification of the Extreme Points of a Kantorovich Polytope

 Then the symmetric Kantorovich couplings of Monge-type are exactly those couplings with coefficient vectors

-for $j=1,2,\ldots, \lceil \frac{N+1}{2} \rceil$, where $e^{(i)}$ is the $i$-th unit vector. \item The setting of $3$ marginals and $3$ sites, i.e., $N=\ell=3$ is the main focus in \cite{GF18}.
+for $j=1,2,\ldots, \left\lceil \frac{N+1}{2} \right\rceil$, where $e^{(i)}$ is the $i$-th unit vector. \item The setting of $3$ marginals and $3$ sites, i.e., $N=\ell=3$ is the main focus in \cite{GF18}.
 There interested readers can find the $22$ extreme points of the symmetric Kantorovich polytope explicitly listed including the information which extremal elements are of Monge-type and which are not.
-This list also shows which pairs of permutations (identifiying $T_1$ with the identity) correspond to an extremal symmetric Kantorovich coupling. \cite{GF18} also visualizes these $22$ extremal states as molecular packings, where one can identify irreducible packings with extreme points. \end{enumerate} \end{rem}
+This list also shows which pairs of permutations (identifiying $T_1$ with the identity) correspond to an extremal symmetric Kantorovich coupling. \cite{GF18} also visualizes these $22$ extremal states as molecular packings, where one can identify irreducible packings with extreme points. \item Note that for each grid-point in Figure \ref{fig:SecTwoExt} dividing the number depicted in black by the number depicted in green, i.e., '$\frac{\textrm{black}}{\textrm{green}}$', gives the ratio of extreme points of the symmetric Kantorovich polytope that are of Monge-type.
+For a fixed three element state space, i.e., $\ell=3$, this ratio consistently decreases with growing $N$ from $1$ for $2$ marginals to $0.035$ for $10$ marginals.
+Reversing the roles of $N$ and $\ell$, i.e., fixing the number of marginals $N$ to three and letting the number of marginal states grow, also yields a consistently decreasing behavior of the considered ratio; starting from $0.5$ for $\ell=2$ and ending at $0.099$ for $\ell = 5$.
+The considered ratio has the following interesting probabilistic interpretation.
+Given a non-degenerate cost function, i.e., a cost function that yields a unique optimizer of problem \eqref{eq:ProblemN}, the probability of the corresponding optimizer being of Monge-type is given by the considered ratio.
+Here we obviously draw uniformly from the set of extremal symmetric Kantorovich couplings.
+Specific cost functions might always yield Monge-type optimizers, see Section \ref{sec:VisComp}. \item For each grid-point in Figure \ref{fig:SecTwoExt} the ratio '$\frac{\textrm{black}}{\textrm{red}}$' is an indicator of how much unnecessary information is contained in Monge's ansatz.
+For the considered cases this ratio is always above $0.8$ except for one outlier at $N=\ell=3$ where the ratio is given by $0.7$.
+Hence, even though the Monge ansatz does not contain the 'entire information of the Kantorovich polytope', see \ref{item:Blacktogreen}), at least it does not entail 'a lot' of unnecessary information. \item Finally, we want to give computationally determined examples of non-Monge extreme points in the case of $N=3$ marginals.